g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 * The Culture are against terraforming - an odd apparent bit of bioconservative ideology.
 But this seems to be mostly a matter of efficiency: <a href="{{hab}}">artificial habitats are much more efficient</a>.

 * There are no religions in the Culture, not even relatively rational ones like simulationism (shown in a different Banks book) or panpsychism or deism.
-With so much free time, alongside sports, art, and philosophy, I expect humans to get into unprecedently.
+With so much free time, alongside sports, art, and philosophy, I expect humans to get into unprecedently odd metaphysics.

 * They have brain uploads, but they're mostly just in storage and are greatly outnumbered by embodied people.